-These three hour workshops can be offered online or in-person.
-Packed with practical strategies, stories from the field, and a bit of inspiration, they explore topics such as fostering therapeutic alliance, facilitating change, treating trauma, and more.
-Offerings include:
+These workshops are three hours long each.
+They explore field-tested and evidence-based approaches for providing teens developmentally appropriate, effective therapy.
+Packed with practical strategies, stories from the field, and a bit of inspiration, the workshops explore topics such as fostering therapeutic alliance, facilitating change, and more.

 - Reframing Resistance: Maybe Teens Aren’t Stubborn, Oppositional, or In Denial

-- Cultivating Rapport: Field-Tested Strategies for Building Therapeutic Alliances with Teens
+- Cultivating Rapport: How To Build Therapeutic Alliances with Teens

 REFRAMING RESISTANCE: MAYBE TEENS AREN’T STUBBORN, OPPOSITIONAL, OR IN DENIAL